Gallery Climate Coalition

 The Gallery Climate Coalition was established in 2020 to address the carbon footprint of the international art market.
+As of 2025, it had grown to 1800 members and its goals are in alignment with the Paris Accord as far as a timeline for impact reduction.
 While non-profit organizations including the Tate have addressed climate change and art's impact thereon, this is thought to be the first action taken by the commercial art world.

 Founding parties include: Thomas Dane, Kate MacGarry, Lisson Gallery's Sadie Coles and Greg Hilty, Frieze Art Fair co-founder Matthew Slotover and director Victoria Siddall.

+In 2025, Frances Morris, the former head of the Tate Modern was named the Coalition's inaugural chair.